The Actor Model on the JVM: Part 1 - OOP and the Rise of Concurrency Challenges

 Object-Oriented Programming didn't emerge overnight.
 Its roots trace back to the 1960s with Simula, which first introduced the concept of objects and classes.
 The paradigm was further developed in the 1970s with Smalltalk, which refined the messaging system between objects.

-The real breakthrough came in the 1980s when languages like C++, Java, and Python brought OOP to mainstream programming.
-These languages promised to make code more modular, reusable, and easier to maintain by encapsulating data and behavior within objects.
+The real breakthrough came in the 1980s.
+Languages like C++, Java, and Python pulled OOP into mainstream programming.
+They promised code that was more modular, reusable, and easier to maintain by encapsulating data and behavior within objects.

 IBM System 360 vs DEC PDP 11